 TGax editor: modify the text as shown:

-The A1 field is an SID field that contains the AID of the intended recipient of the frame in the AID subfield.
+The A1 field is an SID field that contains the AID of the intended recipient of the frame in the AID subfield when the intended recipient is not an AP and the value 0 when the intended receipient is an AP.
 A3 Present, A4 Present and A-MSDU subfields (B13, B14, and B15) of the SID field are reserved. (#CR12)

 10.48.2 TWT acknowledgement procedure